Volunteer Guidelines

 SO HOW CAN YOU VOLUNTEER AT AMBER BURN?

-Scheduling a shift: the team lead will introduce you to the volunteering schedule and ask you to pick a shift(s) to participate in.
-Shifts are usually 3-4 hours long, depending on the department.
-Some participants sign up for one shift per day; others volunteer once per event.
+After you successfully register and get your ticket, you will get an email with a link to volunteer sheets where you can choose where you wish to help and sign up.
+Pick a shift(s) and sign up to participate in.
+Shifts are usually 3–4 hours long, depending on the department.
+Some participants sign up for one shift per day; others do more.
 Any amount of time you spend volunteering is appreciated.

 RECOMMENDATIONS